 Devices are able to both send and receive data, and can communicate with each other as well as with passive devices.
 Smartphones are by far the most common form of active NFC device.
 Public transport card readers and touch payment terminals are also good examples of the technology.

-These “taps” can be programmed with apps like Tasker to perform certain tasks when scanned.
-For instance, you can put one on your desk and with a quick scan on the tap, you can set your phone to vibrate, disable GPS, or enable only work-related notifications, among other features.
+NFC chips can be programmed with specific apps like Tasker to perform tasks when scanned.
+An example is when you put on hand on the desk and with a quick scan; you are able to set your phone to do specific tasks which include disabling or enabling GPS.

 RFID belongs to a group of technologies referred to as Automatic Identification and Data Capture (AIDC).
-AIDC methods automatically identify objects, collect data about them, and enter those data directly into computer systems with little or no human intervention.
+AIDC technology leverages on automation and identifies objects, related data and transfers the data directly into computer systems without the need for any human intervention.

-Similar to NFC certain areas require an expected level of security and access.
-From doors to parking lots, RFID access control tags restrict access to only those pre-approved.
+Similar to NFC, certain areas require an expected level of security and access.
+From doors to parking lots or conferences, RFID access control tags restrict access to only those pre-authorized.

-Many kiosks use RFID to either manage resources or interact with users.
-DVD rental kiosks use RFID DVD tags to make sure customers receive their selected movie rental.
-Other examples of RFID kiosks include interactive media displays where an embedded RFID reader interrogates badges or cards.
+Many kiosks use RFID to manage their resources and also how users interact with them.
+DVD rental kiosks make use of RFID DVD tags to make sure customers receive their selected rental movie.

 RFID in marketing brings a certain level of interaction to campaigns.
 Whereas traditional advertising campaigns push a message onto the consumer, interactive campaigns invite the consumer to engage with the brand.